All Aboard - The ADHD Blog

 Read More

-Hester Grainger’s Parenting Story
+Hester Grainger’s ADHD Parenting Story

 Claire Quigley Ward Claire Quigley Ward

-Hester Grainger’s Parenting Story
+Hester Grainger’s ADHD Parenting Story

 In this episode of the All Aboard ADHD podcast, Claire is joined by Hester Grainger - a former TV and BBC Radio presenter, certified ADHD coach, and mum of two neurodivergent teenagers.
 Hester speaks honestly and openly about her journey raising children with ADHD and autism, managing life as a neurodivergent parent, and her own journey with ADHD having been diagnosed later in life at 43.